-ChemicalChemical handling in laboratories isChemical handling in laboratories is closely regulated un and and Environmental Management (CH/EM) Plan.
-All indiand Environmental Management laboratories halaboratories have receilaboratories have received specific training in laboratorylaboratory has a complete set of informative factsheets for every chemical found laboratory.
-Whenever Non-laboratory workWhenever non-laboratory work must be performedWheneve that the employee make surethat the employee make sure that the lab's Principal Investigator or so byby the Principal Investigator is present to warn of any hazards and prevent exposureby the Principal chechemicals.
-Chemicals.
+ChemicalChemical handling in laboratories isChemical handling in laboratories is closely regulated un andand Environmental Management (CH/EM) Plan.
+All indiand Environmental Management laboratories halaboratories have receilaboratories have received specific training in laboratorylaboratory has a complete set of informative factsheets for every chemical found laborator Whenever Whenever non-laboratory workWhenever non-laboratory work must be performedWhenever thatthat the employee make surethat the employee make sure that the lab s Principal Investigator or so byby the Principal Investigator is present to warn of any hazards and prevent exposureby the Princip chechemicals.chemicals.
 Never enter or work in a laboratory alone.
-If no one from the available, contact the EH&S Office (7-5445) for assistance...
-This rule also applies to structuresstructures connected tostructures connected to laboratories as well.
-Maintenance orstructures ductworkductwork oductwork or fansets, or to laboratory plumbing should not be carried out without consulting with EH&S. consulting with EH&S. Any area in the university which contains a sub hazardous chemicals will have a special symbol, the NFPA Diamond on the door.
+If no one from th available, contact the EH&S Office (7-5445) for assistance...
+This rule also applies to structures structures connected to structures connected to laboratories as well.
+Maintenance orstructures ductworkductwork oductwork or fansets, or to laboratory plumbing should not be carried out with consulting consulting with EH&S.consulting with EH&S. Any area in the university which contains a sub hazardous chemicals will have a special symbol, the NFPA Diamond on the door.

 UnderUnder the MassaUnder the Massachusetts RUnder the Massachusetts Right to Know Law StandardStandard you are entitled to receive informationStandard you are entitled to receive information or stored in your workplace.
-This information is available to you in the form of or stored in your work Safety Data Sheets (MSDS) - a technical factsheetSafety Data Sheets (MSDS) - a technical factsheet safesafe uses of the toxic products on tsafe uses of the toxic products on the jsafe uses of manufacturer who must give it to your employer.
+This information is available to you in the form ofor stored in your work Safety Data Sheets (MSDS) - a technical factsheetSafety Data Sheets (MSDS) - a technical factsheetSafety Data Sheets (MSDS) - a technical factsheetSafety Data Sheets (MSDS) - a technical factsheet safesafe uses of the toxic products on tsafe uses of the toxic products on the jsafe uses of manufacturer who mustmanufacturer who must give it to your employer.
 In turn, manufact MSDS to you, your union, or your doctor on request.

-TheThe Massachusetts Right to Know Law defines approximThe Massachusetts Right to Know Law and and these chemicals make up thand these chemicals make up the Massachand these chemicals make up the Massachand these chemicals and there is a base list of about 1200 chemicals; other chemicals must the byby the chemical manufacturer to determine if they are toxic or hazardous.
-Any by the chemical masolds of to your employer that has any of its regulated regulated material.
+TheThe Massachusetts Right to Know Law defines approximThe Massachusetts Right to Know Law and and these chemicals make up thand these chemicals make up the Massachand these chemicals and and these chemicals make up thand there is a base list of about 1200 chemicals; other chemicals must are byby the chemical manufacturer to determine if they are toxic or hazardous.
+Any by the chemical m soldsold to your employesold to your employer that has ansold to your employer that has any of its regulated regulated material. regulated material.
 If regulated material.
 If you are exposed to a regulate protections of the protections of the law.
 There are three sources of information available to laws:laws: 1) material safety data sheets (MSDS); 2) container labels; alaws: 1) material safety training.
-The Mtraining.
-The MSDS is the most important because it is the source of information containers and is the basis for training employees on the labeling container exposures and safe handling practices for those chemicals.
+The MSDS is the most important because it is the source of information available to labeling containers and is the basis for training employees on thelabeling containers and is the basis for training employees on thelabeling containers and is the basis for training employees on thelabeling containers and is the basis for training employees on thelabeling containers and safe handling practices for those chemicals.